-Password writeback is a feature of Azure AD Connect.
-It ensures that when a password changes in Azure AD (password change, self-service password reset, or an administrative change to a user password) it is written back to the local AD – if they meet the on-premises AD password policy.
+Password writeback is a feature of Microsoft Entra Connect.
+It ensures that when a password changes in Microsoft Entra ID (password change, self-service password reset, or an administrative change to a user password) it is written back to the local Active Directory (AD) – if it meets the on-premises AD password policy.

 Technically, a password writeback operation is a password “reset” action.
 Password writeback removes the need to set up an on-premises solution for users to reset their password.
-It all happens in real time, and so users are notified immediately if their password could not be reset or changed for any reason.
+It all happens in real time, so users are notified immediately if their password cannot be reset or changed for any reason.

-Find out more about password writeback on our Azure AD Connect Masterclass.
+Find out more about pass-through authentication on our Microsoft Entra Connect Masterclass.

 You will learn what It can do beyond its ‘out-of-the-box’ form as well as learn how to configure and maintain it.
 The 3-day course includes lectures, demos, discussions, and hands-on labs.

 Learn how to build an HR-driven provisioning solution for your Active Directory and Azure Active Directory with our practical video training.